grafana/xk6-browser/ROADMAP.md

   The current documentation is not up-to-date which makes using xk6-browser outside of the examples quite difficult.

   *How will we achieve this?*<br>
-  We are prioritizing working on documentation in all upcoming cycles.
+  We are prioritizing working on documentation in all upcoming development cycles.

   *Definition of Done*<br>
   When the documentation reflects the state of the current API.